-Again, a deep-rooted container with 12 inches or long is preferred.
+Again, a deep-rooted container of 12 inches or longer is preferred.

-Bean plants in containers would like direct sunlight of 6 hours or so.
+Bean plants in containers would like direct sunlight for 6 hours or so.

 Grows well in containers under direct sunlight.

-I won’t like beet in my meals but beetroot juices are extremely nutritious and you would like to add it to your diet for regular consumption in small quantity.
+I won’t like beet in my meals but beetroot juices are extremely nutritious and you would like to add them to your diet for regular consumption in small quantities.

 One of my favorite vegetables in salads.